 South West Iceland Holidays

-Most first-timers to Iceland choose to explore this region partly because it is where the international airport at Keflavik is located, and partly because there is so much stunning scenery to explore, including the sights on the famed Golden Circle route.
+Most first-timers to Iceland choose to explore this region partly because it is where both the international airport at Keflavik and the capital city are located, but also because there is so much stunning scenery to explore, including the sights on the famed Golden Circle route.

 Popular South West Iceland Holidays